Zeyu-Li/Unreal-Tutorial/README.md

 **Foliage**

 One thing that will add that extra layer of depth is foliage, ie. trees, grass, bushes etc. Well Unreal makes this easy with the foliage tools.
+No longer will you have to place foliage or even rocks by hand, the **Foliage** tool will do all of this with variation by itself

+1. Find the models you need (if you need one to practice with use the rock in Content -> Models in the project, \* note I made this in Blender and I give permission for you to use it without attribution)
+2. Drag the model(s) into the **Drop Foliage Here** area
+3. You can change the Brush Size and Density
+4. For each model, you can change the density and the scale (including some randomness) if you select it
+5. If you need collision on the foliage like with trees or rocks, go down to the Instance Settings -> Collision Presents -> Block All